Skip to content

 Lifetime income value.

-Calculate Human Life Value for life insurance: present value of future income contribution to household.
-Enter years to retirement and see the result instantly.
+Calculate Human Life Value for life insurance — the present value of future income contribution to the household until retirement.

 What this tool does